Quarter End Playbook

 Support, Corrections and Amendments

 • SLAs: SLAs for Support are the same as they are all Year, and can be found here: Support and Risk SLAs.
-Support will no longer pause approvals for processing voids and refunds during the filing month. 🎉 The only exception to Check’s general SLAs will be amendment processing for the current quarter - amendment processing SLAs for the current quarter will pause until the filing month closes.
+Support will no longer pause approvals for processing voids and refunds during the filing month. 🎉 The only exception to Check’s general SLAs will be amendment processing for the current quarter - amendment processing SLAs for the current quarter (Q1) will pause until the filing month closes.

 Filing Eligibility